 The success of a mobile app determines the future of your business.
-Keeping track of the mobile app performance metrics is perhaps the best way to see how it fares in the market.
+Keeping track of the Key Performance Indicators (KPIs) for mobile app performance metrics is perhaps the best way to see how it fares in the market.

 This also helps you to both maintain and improve app success so that you can surge your business.
 The scope of this blog post does not, however, cover how to measure mobile app performance.

 There are many mobile app metrics or criteria for your app’s success.
 In this blog post, you can read about the top 10 mobile metrics that you should measure to determine your app's effectiveness and how important they are.
 We have also grouped them into broader headings so that you know why you are measuring them.

 These mobile app measurements indicate how many users have been created for your mobile app and how many actively use your app.

 This metric indicates the number of app downloads via the app store and how much recognition it has gained among users in the market.
 If there is a discrepancy between the number of downloads and the number of installations of the app, this probably points to a technical issue in the installation process that you can set right.

 This indicator serves to tell you whether users register and create a login account after they have downloaded a mobile app.
 This may be because of the complexities that users encounter during registration or because they have to fill up lengthy forms with a lot of information